tarlepp/Taskboard/README.md

 # taskboard
-### a Sails application to present "scrum" taskboard.
+### a Sails application to mimic "scrum" taskboard.

 This needs a lots of work...